jiahao79/AppliedLogic/README.md

 # AppliedLogic
+Computer Science 2209 - Propositional and predicate logic; representing static and dynamic properties of real-world systems; logic as a tool for representation, reasoning and calculation; logic and programming.

 ### Question 1
 Write a prolog program that contains a family of a few generations and name all the members and provide facts about them.